trueos/trueos-docs/trueos-handbook/using.rst

   .. figure:: images/mount3.png

-  : View Disk Usage Using Mount Tray
+  : Using Mount Tray to View Disk Usage

 * **Rescan Devices:** Click this option if an entry for a newly inserted device does not automatically appear.